lukas-h/toy-http/README.md

 providing static site hosting.
 Not only zero-configuration, also zero dependency alternative to node's [http-server](https://github.com/indexzero/http-server)
 designed for unix-like platforms (Linux, FreeBSD, macOSx, ...)
-## Installation
-1. download from github.
-2. open a terminal and `cd` into the repository
-3. type `make` in to compile and link the source code (check the [dependencies](#dependencies))
-4. type `sudo make install` to move it

-## Usage
-After the installation, you can use the command `toy-http`.
-### Arguments
-If you call the command without any arguments, it'll run in the actual folder.
-For more advanced usage, can set as first argument the folder or port.
-Then the folder and as third argument how many connections are possible at once.
 ## features
 - support for GET and HEAD requests
 - stable error and interruption management